 The Secret of How This Works

-We don’t make a huge profit from renting our house out, but here’s the secret to using this trick to pay for all your family vacations, free and clear, and even have a little spending money left over.
+We don’t make a huge profit from renting our house out, but here’s the secret to using this trick to pay for all your family vacations, free and clear, and even get a little spending money left over.

 - List your house on Airbnb.
 You have other options for getting your listing out there, but as an Airbnb host, you are protected up to $1,000,000.
 They handle the money, verify the personal ID of guests and hosts, and do lots of other important stuff you can learn about here.
-(By the way, if you use my link, you’ll get $25 credit towards your first stay at an Airbnb property.)
+(By the way, if you use my link, you’ll get a $40 credit towards your first stay at an Airbnb property.)

 - During the rental, find a place to stay in town.
 We use hotels.com to book our room at a clean and comfortable but affordable hotel.
 For example, if we were renting our house for $250 a night, we would try to find a hotel for $100-150 a night.
 So for a 3-night weekend stay, you could make $450 profit.
 That’s not a huge amount, but that’s why it’s important to use hotels.com to book your room.
 Every 10 nights you stay through hotels.com, you get a free night.
 You will rack these up over a few rentals and have 2-3 free nights for your own family by the end of the year.